Xayn Launches Web Search As It Should Be: Convenient, Controllable, and Private

 Xayn aims to become a true alternative to established search engines by combining privacy, transparency, and convenience through cutting edge AI.
 The European tech company wants to make privacy tech suitable for the mainstream by putting design at equal importance to privacy by design.
 Therefore, users can look forward to features such as:

 - Your AI: Turn your AI on for unique search results – as unique as you.
-Turn your AI off if you don’t want to experience personalized search results.
+Turn your AI off if you don’t want to experience personalised search results.

 - AI Swiping: Puts you in control with handy right or left swipe actions to approve or dislike specific search results.
 That way, you quickly find what you’re really looking for.